tdulcet/Distributed-Computing-Scripts/README.md

 ```
 Usage: primenet.py [options]
+Use -h/--help to see all options
+Use --setup to configure this instance of the program

 This program will automatically get assignments, report assignment results,
 upload proof files and optionally register assignments and report assignment
-progress to PrimeNet for the GpuOwl/PRPLL, CUDALucas, Mlucas, mfaktc, and mfakto
+progress to PrimeNet for the Mlucas, GpuOwl/PRPLL, CUDALucas, mfaktc and
-GIMPS programs.
-It also saves its configuration to a “local.ini” file by default,
+mfakto GIMPS programs.
+It also saves its configuration to a “local.ini” file
-so it is only necessary to give most of the arguments once.
-The first time it is
+by default, so it is only necessary to give most of the arguments once.
+The
-run, if a password is NOT provided, it will register the current
+first time it is run, if a password is NOT provided, it will register the
-GpuOwl/PRPLL/CUDALucas/Mlucas instance with PrimeNet (see the Registering
+current Mlucas/GpuOwl/PRPLL/CUDALucas/mfaktc/mfakto instance with PrimeNet
-Options below).
-Then, it will report assignment results, get assignments and
+(see the Registering Options below).
+Then, it will report assignment results,
-upload any proof files to PrimeNet on the --timeout interval, or only once if
+get assignments and upload any proof files to PrimeNet on the --timeout
---timeout is 0.
-If registered, it will additionally report the progress on the
+interval, or only once if --timeout is 0.
+If registered, it will additionally
---checkin interval.
+report the progress on the --checkin interval.

 Options:
   --version             show program's version number and exit